CARTAvis/carta-controller/docs/src/almalinux8_instructions.rst

 1. Install Node.js
 ~~~~~~~~~~~~~~~~~~

 The CARTA controller uses `Node.js <https://nodejs.org/>`_, which can easily be installed from the AlmaLinux 8 AppStream repository.
 We recommend using the `latest LTS version <https://github.com/nodejs/release#release-schedule>`_.
-The oldest version known to work with the controller is v16.
+The minimum version required for CARTA 5.x is v20.
+The oldest version known to work with CARTA 4.x is v16.
 Here we install v20, as well as the ``npm`` package manager.

 .. code-block:: shell